-Nant-y-Cwm Alumnus
+Nant-y-Cwm Alumni

 “NYC gave me the liberty to dream.
-It gave a broader spectrum of possibilities, I was told ‘sure you can do that.
+It gave a broader spectrum of possibilities, I was told ‘sure you can do that’.
 It gave me imagination, the confidence to think outside the box.
 It made me

 believe that life is an adventure and I could sail around the world…which